Architecture of Seattle: Floating homes

 Conflicts over sanitation and occasionally building codes and aesthetics continued.
 By 1938 the last of the floating homes on Lake Washington were banished.
 The Portage Bay and Lake Union colonies were repeatedly in conflict with nearby neighborhood associations.
-Some were evicted due to major shoreline projects, such as a Coast and Geodetic Survey Base in 1962.
+Some were evicted due to major shoreline projects, such as a United States Coast and Geodetic Survey Base in 1962.
 In the 1920s, the houseboaters had formed their first formal association, the short-lived Houseboat and Home Protective League; this was succeeded by the Waterfront Improvement Club in 1939, also short-lived.
 In November 1962, the houseboaters finally formed a long-lived neighborhood association of their own, the Floating Homes Association, with King County deputy assessor George Neale as its first president and activist reporter Terry Pettus as its administrative secretary.
 That organization has now survived for over 50 years.
 The sanitation issues were finally settled in 1965, with the installation of the Portage Bay-Lake Union Sewer Line.

 In 1972, one threat to the surviving houseboats was removed when state lands commissioner, Bert Cole announced tougher policies on use of underwater lands, effectively preventing the construction of any further large apartment complexes on piers.
 Four years later, a city ordinance backed by Mayor Wesley Uhlman and councilman John Miller codified regulations to preserve a diverse Lake Union, including houseboats; a 1987 Shoreline Master Program declared houseboats to be a "preferred" shoreline use.

 Seattle's houseboats differ in numerous ways from other housing in the city.
 In contrast to other single-family dwellings, any parking is inevitably on shore, with the docks themselves entirely pedestrianized.
 Many have small sailboats or dinghies docked at their sides; some have floating gardens, including vegetable gardens.
 A typical 1920s houseboat was a small rectangular building, built atop a raft of logs or a former fishing barge, often with a rounded "'sprung' roof... constructed by... bending ships laps (notched lath) over a central beam or two and nailing them down to the side walls," although those with more money and stronger aesthetic concerns opted for peaked roofs, more like the houses ashore.
 They ranged from tar paper-covered shacks to pleasant shingled houses.
 In that era, houseboats lined the shore; houseboat piers reaching out into the lake were a later development.